-18. At any meeting, unless a poll is demanded by at least three members, a declaration by the President that a resolution has been carried and an entry to that effect in the book of proceedings of the Society shall be sufficient evidence of the fact, without proof of the number or proportion of the members recorded in favour of or against such resolution.
+24. At any meeting, unless a poll is demanded by at least three regular members, a declaration by the President that a resolution has been carried and an entry to that effect in the book of proceedings of the Society shall be sufficient evidence of the fact, without proof of the number or proportion of the regular members recorded in favour of or against such resolution.

-20. Every member shall have one vote and no more.
+26. Every regular member shall have one vote and no more.

-23. Directors shall be elected by members at each ordinary or annual general meeting of the Society.
+29. Directors shall be elected by regular members at each ordinary or annual general meeting of the Society.

-24. The members shall elect as a director, a representative nominated by each of the organizations which support the work of the Society and the remaining directors shall be elected by the members from among their number.
+30. The regular members shall elect as a director, a representative nominated by each of the organizations which support the work of the Society and the remaining directors shall be elected by the regular members from among their number.

 POWERS OF DIRECTORS

-35. The members may also elect from their number a Vice-President.
-The Vice-President shall, at the request of the members and subject to its directions, perform the duties of the President during the absence, illness or incapacity of the President, or during such period of the President may request him or her to do so.
+41. The regular members may also elect from their number a Vice-President.
+The Vice-President shall, at the request of the regular members and subject to its directions, perform the duties of the President during the absence, illness or incapacity of the President, or during such period of the President may request him or her to do so.

 (b) The directors may appoint a temporary substitute for the Secretary who shall, for the purpose of these by-laws, be deemed to be the Secretary.

 43. The auditor of the Society shall be appointed annually by the members of the Society at the ordinary or annual general meeting and, on failure of the members to appoint an auditor, the directors may do so.